-The meal plan is arguably the most important aspect to the entire In-season training system.
-I have been training people for years and have been in gyms for years, this is almost always the reason people fail to get the sport performance that they want.
+The meal plan is one of the most important aspects to your entire approach towards enhancing your hockey performance.
+I have been training people for many years and have been in-the-trenches myself for many more years than that, and one thing I can tell you is that this is almost always the reason people fail to get to the level of sport performance that they want.

-Nutrition is what separates those killer physiques from the average gym goer.
-Physiques are built in the kitchen.
+Nutrition is what separates those real athletes from the average gym goer.
+Athletes bodies are built in the kitchen.

 Think about this for a second, the average workout will last about an hour.

 1 hour divided by 24 hours = 0.04

 This means your 1 hour spent working out is only 4% of your day!
 The other 96% of your day is completely governed by nutrition and sleep.
 Where do you think the REAL results are coming from?
 Where do you think you have the opportunity to get ahead of your competition?

 Adherence to nutrition is easily the #1 reason why most people fail.
 Either they eat bad foods and drink alcohol too often, or (and this next one is usually the case), they think they are eating the right foods and taking the right supplements to support their goal when really they are not.